LexInstructEval: Lexical Instruction Following Evaluation for Large Language Models: Abstract

 \section{Abstract}

 The ability of Large Language Models (LLMs) to precisely follow complex and fine-grained lexical instructions is a cornerstone of their utility and controllability.
 However, evaluating this capability remains a significant challenge.
 Current methods either rely on subjective and costly human evaluation or on automated ``LLM-as-a-judge'' systems, which suffer from inherent biases and unreliability.
 Existing programmatic benchmarks, while objective, often lack the expressiveness to test intricate, compositional constraints at a granular level.
-To address these limitations, we introduce \textbf{LexInstructEval}, a new benchmark and evaluation framework for fine-grained lexical instruction following.
-Our framework is built upon a formal, rule-based grammar that deconstructs complex instructions into a canonical $\langle \texttt{Procedure, Relation, Value} \rangle$ triplet.
+To address these limitations, we introduce LexInstructEval, a new benchmark and evaluation framework for fine-grained lexical instruction following.
+Our framework is built upon a formal, rule-based grammar that deconstructs complex instructions into a canonical (Procedure, Relation, Value) triplet.
 This grammar enables the systematic generation of a diverse dataset through a multi-stage, human-in-the-loop pipeline and facilitates objective verification via a transparent, programmatic engine.
-We release our dataset and open-source evaluation tools to facilitate further research into the controllability and reliability of LLMs. \begin{links} \link{Code}{https://github.com/huiminren/LexInstructEval} \end{links}
+We release our dataset and open-source evaluation tools to facilitate further research into the controllability and reliability of LLMs.